kyletolle/the-mechanism-collection/index.md

 ### Preface

 Yea, do we all know of the Song and the Inanimate and, at last, the Animate.
-But the current understanding is flawed and knows nothing of what is happening now or will soon come to be.
+But the current understanding is flawed and knows nothing of what happens now or will soon come to be.

 Unlike those before me, I describe the outrage of Her Mechanism.